UNICEF Philippines

-UNICEF was created in 1946 to provide food, clothing and healthcare to children in Europe after the Second World War.
-In 1953, the UN General Assembly extended UNICEF’s mandate. and in 1989 it adopted the UN Convention on the Rights of the Child (CRC), which has since become the most widely adopted human rights treaty in history.
+UNICEF itself was created in 1946 to provide food, clothing, and healthcare to children in Europe after World War II.
+In 1953, the UN General Assembly extended UNICEF’s mandate.
+In 1989 it adopted the UN Convention on the Rights of the Child (CRC), which has since become the most widely adopted human rights treaty in history.
 The CRC now underpins UNICEF’s work around the world, including in the Philippines, and defines children’s rights.

 Programs

 Child protection

 UNICEF works to provide a safe and protective environment for vulnerable children, including victims of abuse, exploitation and violence.
-UNICEF develops and strengthens child protection networks at the community, local and national levels.
+Through their work at both the local and national level, UNICEF attempts to develop and strengthen child protection networks.
 The organization also supports the establishment of Child Protection Units and specialized courts to help victims of child exploitation and abuse.
-In the Philippines, UNICEF has lobbied successfully for the passage of several major laws to protect children’s rights, including the Juvenile Justice and Welfare Act and the Anti-Child Pornography Act of 2009.
+In the Philippines, UNICEF has successfully lobbied for the passage of several major laws to protect children’s rights, including the Juvenile Justice and Welfare Act and the Anti-Child Pornography Act of 2009.

 Disaster risk reduction

-UNICEF's disaster risk reduction (DRR) program aims to establish models of child-centered disaster risk management for eventual replication by local government units (LGU), as a basis for integrating DRR in their local development plans.
-Aside from bridging the gap between community-based activities and public policy, UNICEF also facilitates the partnership of non-government organizations with LGUs to adopt child-sensitive and child-centered DRR and climate change adaptation plans and programs.
+UNICEF Philippines focuses on disaster risk reduction (DRR), striving to establish child-centered disaster risk management models.
+These models serve as blueprints for local government units (LGUs) to integrate DRR into their development plans.
+In addition to bridging community-based activities with public policy, UNICEF facilitates partnerships between non-government organizations and LGUs.
+Together, they develop child-sensitive DRR and climate change adaptation plans and programs, aiming to ensure the safety and well-being of children during emergencies.

 Education

-UNICEF works to achieve quality and inclusive education for all children in the Philippines.
-UNICEF supports the Philippine Government’s thrust to expand access to quality Early Childhood Care and Development (ECCD), which includes universal Kindergarten.
+UNICEF works to achieve quality and inclusive education for all children in the Philippines; hence they support the Philippine Government’s thrust to expand access to quality Early Childhood Care and Development (ECCD), which includes universal child care.
 UNICEF's education program aims to provide an equitable platform for learning to ensure that young children are ready to learn and enter school at the right age, and that marginalized and excluded children participate in and complete quality elementary education.